MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     * Dimension tables must be explicitly called out in the view properties.
     * The joins/lookups with dimension tables should be written according to the [query best practices](../../query/best-practices.md).
 For example, dimension tables should be on the left side of the join (or using lookup).
     * Records in the view's source table (fact table) are materialized once only.
 A different ingestion latency between the fact table and the dimension table may have an impact on the view results.
-        * For example: Given a view definition that includes an inner join with a dimension table, if at the time of materialization the dimension record for a specific entity was not ingested yet (but it was already ingested to the fact table), that record will be dropped from the view and never reprocessed again.
-Instead, assume the join is an outer join.
+        * For example: Given a view definition that includes an inner join with a dimension table, if at the time of materialization the dimension record for a specific entity was not ingested yet, but it was already ingested to the fact table.
+This record will be dropped from the view and never reprocessed again.
+To remedy, assume the join is an outer join.
 The record from fact table will be processed and added to view with a null value for the dimension table columns.
-Even if the relevant record is later ingested to the dimension table, those records that have already been added (with null values) to the view won't be processed again, and so their values, in columns from the dimension table, will remain null.
+Even if the relevant record is later ingested to the dimension table, those records that have already been added (with null values) to the view won't be processed again.
+As such their values, in columns from the dimension table, will remain null.

 * **Backfill:** when using the `backfill` option, command must be `async` and view won't be available for queries until the creation completes.
     * Depending on the amount of data to backfill, creation with backfill may take a long time.
 It's intentionally "slow" to make sure it doesn't consume too much of the cluster's resources.